DavidRMorphew/google-books-cli/README.md

 Welcome to 'Object-Oriented Programming' books on Google Books!

 Would you like to see a list of books by title?
- Type 'yes' to see the book list or any other key to exit.
+ Type 'yes' or 'y' to see the book list or any other key to exit.
 ```

 * **(a)** If the user enters 'yes' or 'y', a numbered list of 40 titles appears: